The Queen's Messenger: Special effects

 Special techniques had to be devised to show the action movements on a three inch television screen.
 One was where the likeness of a character was shown to the audience instead of the real person.
 The facial movements of this figure were then presented in sync with the sound of the spoken parts.
 This sound part came from a separate radio receiver, that was placed under the television receiver.

 To show the action parts of the play, special effect props were developed.
 One example was where the Queen's messenger took a drink of wine – a wine glass appeared and a liquid poured into it from a long-neck bottle.
 Other props used for the play were watch dials, keys, revolvers, and stacks of documents.
 The stage for the play consisted of three spotlights, three scanning machines, three microphones, background scenes and other apparatus.
-The stage coordinator for these props was Mortimer Steward.
+The stage coordinator for these props was Mortimer Stewart.